-At Milford Animal Hospital, we can not stress enough the importance of annual exams, especially for cats.
+At Milford Animal Hospital, we can not stress enough the importance of annual exams.
 Even if your pet is not due for a vaccination, it is essential to have your pet examined from head to tail every year.
-A lot can change in a year, especially when the average life span of a dog or cat is less than 13 years.
-Cats are especially skilled at hiding illnesses, often times until it’s too late to treat.
+A lot can change in a year, especially when the average life span of a dog is less than 13 years.
 Call us today to schedule your pet’s next visit.

 If your pet is having an emergency, call the hospital immediately at 203.878.7471.
 If you have an emergency after hours, click the EMERGENCY link above for contact information for the closest emergency center.

 At Milford Animal Hospital, we follow the vaccination guidelines of the American Animal Hospital Association (AAHA).
 The canine vaccination protocol is as follows: